 - Drinking even though alcohol worsens a physical or mental health problem

 - Developing a tolerance, meaning larger and larger amounts of alcohol are needed to achieve the same effects

 - Giving up other activities because of drinking

 - Being unable to fulfill duties at work because of alcohol consumption

 - Spending a considerable amount of time drinking or recovering from the effects of alcohol

 - Drinking in situations in which it is dangerous, such as drinking and driving

 Your spouse may have subtle signs, such as craving alcohol and having a high tolerance, but otherwise be able to function.
 If your spouse’s alcohol addiction is more severe, they may demonstrate many of the above symptoms and have difficulty functioning at work or keeping up with their family duties.

 In some cases, a person can have a problem with alcohol but still manage to keep up with responsibilities at work and fulfill their family obligations.
-In fact, addiction experts have identified five subtypes of alcoholism, one being the functional alcoholic.
-A functional alcoholic is likely to be well-educated with a stable job and family, and one-third of them have multigenerational alcoholism within their families.
+In fact, addiction experts4 have identified five subtypes of alcoholism, one being the functional alcoholic.
+A functional alcoholic4 is likely to be well-educated with a stable job and family, and one-third of them have multigenerational alcoholism within their families.
 Unfortunately, because a functional alcoholic can still maintain a job and generally care for themselves and their families, they may be in denial that they have a problem.

 The functional alcoholic is likely to have a high tolerance for alcohol.
 They may even spend all their free time drinking or occasionally engage in dangerous behavior.
 However, they may use their successful career and lack of serious consequences as reasons why they do not have a problem with alcohol.